Johannes Gouws

 Johannes Gouws (13 August 1919 – 29 March 1944), was a fighter pilot from South Africa who was taken prisoner during the Second World War.
 Notable for his part in the 'Great Escape' from Stalag Luft III in March 1944 when he almost reached Switzerland but was one of the men recaptured and subsequently murdered by the Gestapo.

 Pre-war life

 Gouws was born in Bultfontein, South Africa the eldest son of an Afrikaans speaking farming family of Boer tradition.
 His boyhood ambition was to join the British South Africa Police.
 He was educated at the farm school and later Bultfontein High School where he was a keen athlete and captained the school rugby football team when it toured Cape Province in 1937.
 He graduated from school that year and joined the Special Service Battalion a training unit for boys wishing to join the military.
 He applied for the South African Air Force but failed as his English language did not meet the required standard.
-Gouws returned to school, studied at University College of Orange Free State to study science and improved his language skills.
+Gouws returned to school, studied at University College of Orange Free State to read science and improved his language skills.